 In an interview with CNET’s editor-at-large Scott Stein, Facebook CEO Mark Zuckerberg talks about social VR and possible plans of making it integral to the Oculus Quest Pro.

-Given our current situation — where social distancing and isolation in our homes are the norm — our ability to socialize has been limited to the digital sphere.
-Meetings are conducted on video applications (mostly Zoom), and the people in closest proximity to us are only those in our household.
+With our current situation, where social distancing and isolation in our homes are the norm, our ability to socialize is limited to the digital sphere.
+We conduct meetings on video applications (mostly Zoom), and the people in closest proximity to us are only those in our household.

 Along with the new normal comes a new way of interacting with the people in our life.
 And Facebook’s plans might just help us cope with these necessary restrictions through enhanced virtual reality (VR) technology.